 Hamilton Cycling Club Trails at Christie Lake

 Despite our origins as a road cycling club, HCC has taken serious steps to increase its involvement in mountain biking since 2010.
 One big part of this includes our efforts with the Hamilton Conservation Authority to build singletrack trails at Christie Lake Conservation Area.
-These trails are still in development, but we plan for at least 10km.

 Where are the trails?

 While the trail network is not yet complete, you can ride what has been completed.
 The map below shows the open and incomplete trails.
 We are working together with the Hamilton Conservation Area to produce a printable pamphlet that will be available for download.

 How are trails built?

 Once the soil thaws in the spring of 2012, we will be out working most Saturdays at 9am.
 Please join us!
 We have designed the trails according to the International Mountain Bike Association’s (IMBA) guildelines for sustainabiliity.
 The pin flags mark the low (downslope) side of the trail (critical point).